bvb000/DiplomaThesis/README.md

 Finite-Source_Okada.ipynb uses the finite source model of Okada.
 The resulting deformations are saved in the Finite folder.

 Finite-Source_IGSverification.ipynb uses the finite source code to replicate IGS-calculated coseismic deformations for Turkey M7.8 2023 earthquake and Philippines M7.8 2026 earthquake.
+Results are saved in the IGSverify folder.

 Thesis_Mapping.ipynb maps the Nevada Geodetic Laboratory stations and Global Centroid Moment Tensor catalog in Greece.
 There are some analyses of seismicity.